ansible/ansible-container/docs/rst/reference/run.rst

 Remove containers for services not defined in ``container.yml``.

+.. option:: --roles-path ROLES_PATH

+If using roles not found in the ``roles`` directory within the project, use this option to specify the local path containing the roles.
+The specified path will be mounted to the conductor container, making the roles available.

 .. option:: --with-variables WITH_VARIABLES [WITH_VARIABLES ...]

 Define one or more environment variables in the Conductor container.
 Format each variable as a key=value string.